 This woman’s humility astounds me, and her faith can move mountains!
 She was confident that even by touching the hem of His garment, she would be healed.
 There are days where I am barely holding on, by a thin thread, to the thread of His garment, and yet, He never ceases to call me ‘daughter”.
 I pray that my faith can one day equal a tenth of this woman’s faith in Christ and that when in doubt, I remember I am the daughter of the Most High.

 My turning point!

 When I held my son, the concept became easier to understand.
-As the first foggy days after the delivery melted into weeks and months, as tour bond grew stronger, I started to understand the meaning of conditional love: I did not require anything from this tiny baby in order to submerge him in love.
+As the first foggy days after the delivery melted into weeks and months, as our bond grew stronger, I understood the meaning of conditional love: I required nothing from this tiny baby in order to submerge him in love.
 His existence was the only prerequisite.
 I finally understood what it meant to say: I would give my life to preserve his.

-This relationship I was developing with him is the same one God longs to have with each and every one of us.
+This relationship I was developing with him is the same one God longs to have with each one of us.

 Get your copy today!